 The rock pokemon didn’t achieve much speed yet when it hit the bubbles, and they knock it slightly to the side.
 Squirtle takes a glancing hit and bounces up against a rock before uncurling from her shell and returning to a ready position.

-The graveler also reorients itself, light discolorations on its rocky skin where the bubbles hit.
+The graveler also reorients itself, light discolorations on its rocky skin where mist from the bubbles hit.
 It growls in irritation more than pain, and prepares to launch forward again.
 Blue quickly yells “Water Gun,” but Jarod says “Defense Curl” and his graveler huddles down on the ground, protecting its face so that only its back is hit.
 The pokemon’s stone skin turns white and cracks in numerous places from the water, but when its trainer commands it to Rollout again it does so without apparent difficulty, and Blue counters with another Bubble and Withdraw.

 Squirtle bounces against two rocks this time before fetching up alongside the edge of the stadium.
 To his relief she still seems unharmed when she emerges from her shell, and he absently wipes some sweat above his eye as he watches the graveler careen around the other side of the stadium.
 With its water allergy (shut up Red, no one cares if it’s “not an ‘actual’ allergy”) a direct blast to the graveler’s face would be a one-hit-knockout.
 Until he can get a clear shot, Bubble will at least slow it down with minimal water use… but he doesn’t know how much longer squirtle can avoid a serious injury, and there’s another way he can slow it down too.